They were ugly, contagious and stupid.

-"Tyskerjentene" or "Tyskertøsene" - the "German`s sluts" who got involved with the enemy.
+"Tyskerjentene" or "Tyskertøsene" - "German sluts" - Norwegian women who got involved with the German enemy.

-It would take 73 years after the liberation in 1945 for the Norwegian government to officially apologise to these women in October 2018.
+After the liberation in 1945, it would take another 73 years for the Norwegian government to officially apologise to these women in October 2018.

 published by Kilden (Gender Research Norway) on the 30th October 2018

 I have been granted permission to translate this article by both the authors.

 In 2007 Kilden wrote about the thirst for revenge affecting the Norwegian girls and women who had relationships with German soldiers during the occupation of 1940–1945.
 In the article "Simply in love" (see below) Terje A. Pedersen talks therein about his master thesis in history: "The treatment of the "tyskertøsene" ("German sluts") right after the war."